SwathiMurali/DATS_6312_Group_07_NLP_Project/README.md

 Company Response Classification:
 Assesses response timeliness and relevance using models like DistilBERT.

+5. Company Response to Customers
+Predicts company consumer reponse based on comaplint narratives

-5. Model Training and Tuning:
+6. Model Training and Tuning:
 Models are fine-tuned on labeled datasets with a focus on accuracy, F1-score, and ROUGE scores.
 Techniques such as cross-validation, weighted loss functions, and learning rate scheduling ensure robust performance.

-6. Evaluation and Deployment:
+7. Evaluation and Deployment:
 Each model's output is evaluated against test data using relevant metrics (e.g., F1-score, ROUGE).
-Deployed models predict complaint categories, summarize narratives, and analyze sentiments in real-time
+Deployed models predict complaint categories, summarize narratives, and analyze sentiments in real-time.

-## Results: